 How Rubin Works

 Rubin Observatory will revolutionize the way we explore the cosmos.
 Using the largest camera ever built to repeatedly scan the sky for 10 years, Rubin will produce an ultra-wide, ultra-high-definition, time-lapse view of our Universe.
-Learn how Rubin works below!
+Select the links below to learn about Rubin's 10-year survey, the alerts Rubin will generate, and the components that make it all possible.

 Key Numbers